Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-23-the-soothing-power-of-259-hz-a-pure-tone-for-taurus-meditation.md

 tweet-title: The Soothing Power of 259 Hz - A Pure Tone for Taurus Meditation
 tweet-description: The 259 Hz tone complements traits of taurus by promoting a sense of inner peace and well-being.
 date: 2023-04-23
-keywords: frequency benefits, Brain Beats, Frequencies, 259 hz, Brain wave entrainment, sound therapy, taurus, meditation, healing
+keywords: frequency benefits, Brain Beats, Frequencies, 259 hz, Brainwave entrainment, sound therapy, taurus, meditation, healing, pure tones
 ---